jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Shepperton to Charing Cross
 --------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 58-60m at 6tph
-* CR2 changing to District at VIC in 59-61m at 6tph
+* CR2 changing to District at VIC in 59-61m at 6tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 60-66m at 6tph (+3m)
+* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 60-66m at 6tph (+4m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 61-67m at 6tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 61-67m at 6tph (+5m)

 From Shepperton to Leicester Square
 -----------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 56-58m at 6tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 63-69m at 6tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 63-69m at 6tph (+9m)

 From Shepperton to Goodge Street
 --------------------------------
+* CR2 changing to Northern (West End) at TCR in 56-58m at 6tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 65-71m at 6tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 65-71m at 6tph (+11m)

 From Shepperton to Warren Street
 --------------------------------
+* CR2 changing to Northern (West End) at TCR in 58-60m at 6tph
-* CR2 changing to Victoria at VIC in 59-61m at 6tph
+* CR2 changing to Victoria at VIC in 59-61m at 6tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 61-67m at 6tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 61-67m at 6tph (+5m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 67-73m at 6tph (+10m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 67-73m at 6tph (+11m)

 From Shepperton to Baker Street
 -------------------------------